 - More nutritious food

 - Tastier food

-- Disease- and drought-resistant plants that require fewer environmental resources (water, fertilizer, etc.)
+- Disease- and drought-resistant plants that require fewer environmental resources (such as water and fertilizer)

-- Decreased use of pesticides
+- Less use of pesticides

 - Increased supply of food with reduced cost and longer shelf life